 Southampton is, without a doubt, one of the best small towns on Long Island to visit.

 Port Jefferson is rated as one of the best towns to live on Long Island since it has an A+ safety rating.
-The town is so safe that only 3% of other US cities are safer.
 This is perfect for a family trip with children, a solo adventure, or just friends day trip.
 And it’s just a train ride away from NYC by the LIRR.

-For a true hidden gem experience, head to Pirate’s Cove (pictured above).
+- Pirate’s Cove: For a true hidden gem experience, head to Pirate’s Cove (pictured above).
 This beach area looks like something out of the Mediterranean!
-You must hike over the sand to reach the sand dunes and Pirate’s Cove beach area.
+You must hike over sand to reach the sand dunes and Pirate’s Cove beach area.
 There are only 5 parking spots, so get there early or take an Uber to the entrance.

 Another one of our favorite and best Long Island towns to visit has to be Northport.
 This town’s main street offers several restaurants, bars, cute shops, and even one of the best breweries on Long Island: Sandy City Brewery!
 The main street is also within walking distance of the waterfront Northport Village Park (pictured above).
 You can have a picnic lunch from Organically Yours Cafe to Sunken Meadow State Park for the best views of the Long Island Sound.
 After lunch, stroll the boardwalk and enjoy the sea-salted air.
 Or, spend a day at Northport Village Dock.

 Northport also has a number of beautiful art galleries.
 Be sure to visit LaMantia Gallery, Haven Gallery (behind Rockin’ Fish Restaurant), and the Firefly Artists.
 If you love live music, at the town’s gazebo, concerts usually take place.
 They are currently paused due to Covid-19 restrictions but will hopefully resume again soon!